unnmd/swift-book/TSPL.docc/ReferenceManual/Declarations.md

   only by code within the declaration's immediate enclosing scope.

-For the purpose of access control, extensions to the same type that are in the same file share an access-control scope.
+For the purpose of access control, extensions behave as follows:

+- If there are multiple extensions in the same file, and those extensions all extend the same type, then all of those extensions have the same access-control scope.
+  The extensions and the type they extend can be in different files.

-If the type they extend is also in the same file, they share the type's access-control scope.
+- If there are extensions in the same file as the type they extend, the extensions have the same access-control scope as the type they extend.

-Private members declared in the type's declaration can be accessed from extensions, and private members declared in one extension can be accessed from other extensions and from the type's declaration.
+- Private members declared in a type's declaration can be accessed from extensions to that type.
+  Private members declared in one extension can be accessed from other extensions and from the extended type's declaration.

-Each access-level modifier above optionally accepts a single argument, which consists of the `set` keyword enclosed in parentheses (for example, `private(set)`).
+Each access-level modifier above optionally accepts a single argument, which consists of the `set` keyword enclosed in parentheses --- for example, `private(set)`.
 Use this form of an access-level modifier when you want to specify an access level for the setter of a variable or subscript that's less than or equal to the access level of the variable or subscript itself,